diredev/podcache/README.md

 java -jar podcache-x.y.z.jar
 ```

-Once the application is started, you can access the application through your web browser (port varies depending on configuration):
+Once the application is started, you can access the application through your web browser:

 ```
 http://localhost:7332/